301 Porter Industrial Road, Suite 1

 Clarksville, AR 72830

 The Sheriff’s Office Administration includes the Chief Deputy, Chief Deputy Clerk and Deputy Clerk.
 They manage the ‘business’ side of the Sheriff’s Office.
-Chief Deputy Jerry Dorney has been in law enforcement and a certified officer for 23 years.

-Karen Nordin has been employed with the Johnson County Sheriff’s Office since 1991.
+Karen Nordin has been employed with the Johnson County Sheriff’s Office since 1990.
 Currently she is serving as Chief Deputy Clerk.
 Karen is responsible for clerical and record keeping of monies taken in to the Sheriff's Office.
 She makes monthly settlements with the courts and the County Treasurer for all monies received.
 She enters tickets for the Sheriff’s Office, Game and Fish, Highway Police and State Police.
 She assists the District Court in preparing the docket and partial payment ledgers.
 Karen also keeps record of summons, eviction notices and Writs.
 Along with all of her day-to-day responsibilities she assists the public in the office and by phone.

 Rachael Holben started as Deputy Clerk in October of 2020.
 Her duties include receipting monies for District Court, answering phone calls, preparing files for filing, making appointments for the Registration of Sex Offenders, and assisting in compiling accident reports for individuals and insurance companies.
 Also she does data entry of tickets for our agency along with State Police, Game & Fish, Highway Police, and Forest Service.